fenneclab/hugo-bin/README.md

 Default: `"https://github.com"`

-Set it to your corporate proxy url to download the hugo binary from a different download repository.
+Set it to your proxy URL to download the hugo binary from a different download repository.

 ## Supported versions